 Please go to Spelunking – Caving for more information and for the links to their respective release forms.
 The above rates are subject to troop minimums.

 Preparedness Points Emphasized by the Laurel Caverns Caving Staff

 for those who wish to self-outfit for Lower Caving.

 (Please don’t confuse this trip with our easy family guided tour.)

 - Proper caving shoes are not reusable to an outfitter.
 Coveralls would have to be laundered after each use and the sand in them makes that very expensive.
 Lights could be rented but when that was tried they usually disappeared, so now they can only be sold.
 Thus, if Laurel Caverns outfits you for lower caving, the cost is $85 per person.
-If you outfit yourself, the cost is $25 per person (Scouts $2o)… but:
+If you outfit yourself, the cost is as above.

 - Remember that two sources of light are required.
 A headlamp and a handheld light are best.
 Cellphone light, keychain lights, and other such dim sources are not acceptable.

 - The only shoes that are acceptable are lace-up hiking boots with good tread and ankle support that comes at least 1 inch above the ankle.
 Some shoes, like basketball shoes cover the ankle, but lack the needed tread.
 If you are wearing a shoe that lacks good tread or comes below the ankle you will only be allowed to go in the upper parts of the cave.
 A twisted ankle can involve a basket rescue and upwards of forty people.
 The last twisted ankle rescue took nearly six hours to complete and a staffer suffered a knee injury in the process.
 (The staff has requested that those who wear flip-flops or sandals only be admitted to the traditional family guided tour and those who choose to wear no shoes at all not even be allowed in the visitors’ center.)